 Knuckle sign (pulmonary embolism)

-Knuckle sign refers to the abrupt tapering or cutoff of a pulmonary artery secondary to embolus.
-It is better visualised on CT pulmonary angiography scan than chest x-ray.
-This is an important ancillary finding in pulmonary embolism (PE), and often associated with the Fleischner sign of dilated central pulmonary arteries.
+The knuckle sign refers to the abrupt tapering or cutoff of a pulmonary artery secondary to a pulmonary embolus (PE).
+It is better visualized on CT pulmonary angiography (CTPA) than chest x-ray.
+This is an important ancillary finding in pulmonary embolism, and often associated with the Fleischner sign of dilated central pulmonary arteries.

 It is one of several described signs of pulmonary embolus on chest radiographs.

 - 1. Kumaresh A, Kumar M, Dev B, Gorantla R, Sai P, Thanasekaraan V. Back to Basics - 'Must Know' Classical Signs in Thoracic Radiology.
 J Clin Imaging Sci.
 2015;5(1):43. doi:10.4103/2156-7514.161977 - Pubmed

 - 2. Marshall G, Farnquist B, MacGregor J, Burrowes P. Signs in Thoracic Imaging.
 J Thorac Imaging.
 2006;21(1):76-90. doi:10.1097/01.rti.0000189192.70442.7a - Pubmed

 - 3. Williams J & Wilcox W. Pulmonary Embolism.
 Roentgenographic and Angiographic Considerations.
 Am J Roentgenol Radium Ther Nucl Med.
 1963;89:333-42. - Pubmed

 - 4. Abbas A, St Joseph E, Mansour O, Peebles C. Radiographic Features of Pulmonary Embolism: Westermark and Palla Signs.
 Postgrad Med J. 2014;90(1065):422-3. doi:10.1136/postgradmedj-2013-132000 - Pubmed